drxvmrz/Q-descriptor/README.md

 This suggests that the crystal could potentially undergo a second-order monoclinic-to-orthorhombic phase transition, in line with the group-subgroup requirements of Landau theory.

-## 👨🏻‍🎓 About this work

-This repository contains the code and database developed as part of the author's PhD research.
-The underlying method is described in the dissertation:

-> Drozhilkin, P. D. (2026). *DEVELOPMENT OF QUANTITATIVE METHODS FOR DESCRIBING THE ATOMIC STRUCTURES OF COORDINATION COMPOUNDS AND ORGANIC CRYSTALS SUBJECT TO SECOND-ORDER STRUCTURAL PHASE TRANSITIONS* (in preparation).
-> Lobachevsky State University of Nizhny Novgorod, Russia.

-## 📚 Calculate your own database

-The main script is [calc_descriptor.py](https://github.com/drxvmrz/Q-descriptor/blob/main/scripts/calc_descriptor.py).
-It represents a front-end for [APEXSYMM](https://github.com/drxvmrz/apexsymm) calculation kernel.

 ## 💎 CCDC database checking

 If you have ever deposited monoclinic crystal structures with the _CCDC_, it is probably worth checking for their `refcode` presence in this database.